 First, moisten the potting soil of your houseplants a little.
 Then dissolve the nematodes in some water and pour this mixture on the wet soil.
 Make sure you keep the potting soil moist.
 When the fungus gnats have disappeared, the nematodes will also die out.

 Nematodes against death flies are harmless to your plants and safe for children and pets.
-Nematodes against fungus gnats can be bought quickly and easily online.
-Your PLNTS will be happy again in no time!
+Nematodes against fungus gnats can be bought online easily.
+Gotten curious about what kind of pest control we also offer?
+Check out our blog: ‘Which natural and biological pest control against which pest?’

 Suffering from fungus gnats in your plants?
 Then the PLNTSdoctor Kit is the perfect remedy!
 The kit contains, among other things, neem oil.
 This is a perfect remedy for pests and fungi on your plant.
 Make a Neem oil mixture with water and dish soap and pour it into a plant sprayer.
 Spray your plant and the potting soil with this.
 Keep in mind that the fungus gnats will not be gone immediately, it may take a few days.
 So spray several times!